The UAE receives the sixth batch of wounded Palestinian children and cancer patients

-The sixth batch of wounded Palestinian children and cancer patients arrived today, in implementation of the directives of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, to treat 1,000 injured Palestinian children and treat 1,000 people suffering from cancer from the Gaza Strip in hospitals in the UAE.
+Yesterday, the sixth batch of wounded Palestinian children and cancer patients arrived in implementation of the directives of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, to treat 1,000 injured Palestinian children and treat 1,000 people suffering from cancer from the Gaza Strip in hospitals in the UAE.

 The plane coming from Al-Arish Airport in the Arab Republic of Egypt landed at Abu Dhabi Airport carrying 61 people in need of medical care, in addition to 71 family companions.